hubplanner/API/Sections/resource.md

 }
 ```

 `useDefault` and `rate` fields will be automatically set to what is set in chosen billing rate.
+Note, that using the legacy approach is compatible with `resourceRates` and will create `external` part of it.
 You can read more on billing rate management under [billing rates](https://github.com/hubplanner/API/blob/master/Sections/billingrate.md).

 ## Search Resources
 ```